ajschumacher/ajschumacher.github.io/20170313-tensorflow_use_of_google_technologies/index.md

 Google has C++ file I/O code that avoids thread locking, and [this](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/python/lib/io) is [included](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/lib/io/file_io.py) as [part](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/platform/gfile.py) TensorFlow.

 This is another implementation technology that should benefit TensorFlow users silently within the system.

 ---

+### XLA

+The [Accelerated Linear Algebra (XLA)](https://www.tensorflow.org/versions/master/experimental/xla/) system is described as [the TensorFlow compiler framework](https://haosdent.gitbooks.io/tensorflow-document/content/resources/xla_prerelease.html), but there's more to it than that.

+For one thing, the aspects of XLA that appear in open source TensorFlow aren't all the XLA that exists; Google uses their own hardware, [TPUs](https://en.wikipedia.org/wiki/Tensor_processing_unit), and both that hardware and the XLA components to target it are internal to Google.

+For another, XLA has been described as ["designed for reuse"](https://autodiff-workshop.github.io/slides/JeffDean.pdf), and other projects could incorporate the technology as well.

+XLA is still experimental, and largely deep inside TensorFlow's implementation.
+Users might [try](https://gist.github.com/yaroslavvb/53052184e50cdfec35f0a127dd6df843) turning on XLA to see whether it helps speed up their computations.

+---